Where we are

 The Roebuck Inn History

-Mr. Danny Spence was born at the Roebuck Inn, Clifton, better known as ‘The Spite’ where his father, the late Mr. George Spence, held the licence for nearly 32 years.
+Mr. Danny Spence was born at the Roebuck Inn, in the hamlet of Newhall with Clifton, better known as ‘The Spite’ where his father, the late Mr. George Spence, held the first licence in 1852 and for the following 32 years.
 In 1883 George Spence took over the licence of the Red Lion, and the licence of the Roebuck was transferred to Mr. Daniel Spence.
 Two years later his father died, and Danny Spence became the licensee of the Red Lion.

 The name stuck, and the houses were known as the ‘Spite’ and ‘Malice.’
 The licence of the Travellers’ Inn was allowed to lapse many many years ago.